fahidjavid/stars-rating/README.txt

 3. Comments with their ratings and an average rating above comments.
 4. Rating option in comment form.
 5. Shortcode <strong>[stars_rating_avg]</strong> to display average rating anywhere in the post/page
+6. Stars Rating display on the comments page (backend)

 == Changelog ==